praveenmarch22/entnt/README.md

      ![Updating orders](https://github.com/praveenmarch22/entnt-pics/blob/main/17.png)

 10. In orders page you can find **Orders Calender View** .
 If you click on that A calender will be opened.
-Like the following page becuse of the generated mockdata.
+Like the following page and may be it looks different for you because of the generated mockdata.

     ![orders calender view](https://github.com/praveenmarch22/entnt-pics/blob/main/18.png)